ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

-# Dissecting Impacket for Mischief and Malice - IoC Reference
+# Dissecting Impacket for Good And Bad

-This version groups the IoCs by protocol or tool family for easier GitHub browsing.
-The global IoC numbers match the edited article version.

 ## Quick reference